morpho-association/morpho-snippets/README.md

 - poolAPR
 - assetPrice

 The Utils library gathers some pieces of code used in the snippets.
-You can also visit the morphoGetters.sol file to have a look at all the data available from the Morpho Contract.
+You can also visit the [MorphoGetters.sol](lib/morpho-aave-v3/src/MorphoGetters.sol) file to have a look at all the data available from the Morpho Contract.

 ### Getting Started